grid5000/tutorials/README.md

 For example the `api` directory contains examples on how to interact with the Grid'5000 API, using various tools.

+You can go to <http://grid5000.github.com/tutorials> to see the HTML version of the raw source files.

 ## How to contribute
 If you want to contribute a tutorial or example, or just make a change to an existing file, the standard way for you is to fork the project and send a pull request with your changes.